 Ben is paid a gross salary of £2,500 every month.
 He puts 10% (£250) of that salary into his Smart Pension account.
 Ben’s employer takes his payments from his gross salary before deducting tax.
 His employer then puts extra money in, equivalent to another 4% (£100).
 In total, Ben sees a monthly contribution of £350 going into his Smart Pension account – including £50 tax relief.

 In this arrangement, contributions are taken after tax and National Insurance have been taken off.
-In other words, for a low rate taxpayer, 80% of the contribution is taken from the net salary.
-Another 20% is added to the pension scheme by the pension provider, who then claims that back from HMRC (for a higher rate tax payer, some of the tax relief is claimed back via the tax return).
-Smart Pension doesn't work this way.
+In other words, for a basic rate tax payer, 80% of the contribution is taken from the net salary.
+Another 20% is added to the pension scheme by the pension provider, who then claims that back from HMRC (for a higher rate tax payer, the additional tax relief would need to be claimed back via the self-assessment tax return process).

 Anna is paid a gross salary of £2,500 every month (we've ignored National Insurance for a moment, to keep this example simple).
 Anna wants to put 10% of her salary in her workplace pension.
 To do that, she makes a net contribution of 8% of her gross salary, which is £200 (the 8% equates to 10% minus 20% tax relief).